-According to the valid version of the study and examination regulations of 06.03.2015 for the Master's degree programme International Software Systems Science at the Otto Friedrich University of Bamberg.
-Valid from winter semester 2024/25 on for students who started their studies before winter semester 2024/25.
+According to the current version of the study and examination regulations of 24.09.2024 for the Master's degree programme International Software Systems Science at the Otto Friedrich University of Bamberg.
+In edffect starting winter semester 2024/25.

 Valid: 07.11.2024